 Each NSX-T Data Center deployment has a management plane cluster (MP) and a control plane cluster (CCP).
 The MP and the CCP push configurations to each transport zone's local control plane (LCP).
 When a host or NSX Edge joins the management plane, the management plane agent (MPA) establishes connectivity with the host or NSX Edge, and the host or NSX Edge becomes an NSX-T Data Center fabric node.
 When the fabric node is then added as a transport node, LCP connectivity is established with the host or NSX Edge.

-You can view the physical link information of the NSX Edge, by logging in to the CLI as an administrator and running the get interfaces and get physical-ports commands.
+You can view the physical link information of the NSX Edge, log in to the CLI as an administrator and run the get interfaces and get physical-ports commands.
 In the API, you can use the GET fabric/nodes/<edge-node-id>/network/interfaces API call.
-Physical links are discussed in more detail in the next section.

 Whether you install NSX Edge as a VM appliance or on bare metal, you have multiple options for the network configuration, depending on your deployment.